Endometriosis UK Online Support Groups

 If you would like to join the Online Support Group, please email your name, skype username and the email address it is registered to, along with your phone number to email@example.com.

-The next meetings will take place on the following dates:
+The next meeting will take place on the following date:

 Newly diagnosed - Our regular meeting just for women who have had a recently confirmed endometriosis diagnosis.
 This meeting is not suitable for women who have been diagnosed for some time.

 Understanding Treatment Options with nurse specialist, Debby Holloway.

 Please be aware that our support services are unable to provide medical advice and can only talk about endometriosis based on their own experience.
 If you need medical advice, please contact your GP or endometriosis specialist.Looking for medical advice?